Mammography: What You Need to Know

 What Are 3D Mammograms?

-New breast imaging equipment must receive the FDA’s approval or clearance before being sold in the U.S. In recent years, the FDA has approved 3D advanced mammography devices that can create multiple cross-sectional images of the breast from X-rays taken from multiple angles.
+New breast imaging equipment must receive the FDA’s approval, clearance, or authorization before being sold in the U.S. The FDA has approved digital breast tomosynthesis (known as DBT or 3D) advanced mammography devices that can create multiple cross-sectional images of the breast from X-rays taken from multiple angles.
 These devices provide informative images of the breast tissue and may be helpful in evaluating dense breast tissue.

 Before granting approval, the FDA determined there was a reasonable assurance that the new 3D devices were safe and effective for their intended use.
 This determination was based on a review of clinical studies involving multiple radiologists and hundreds of cases.
 The FDA also sought input on the safety and effectiveness of the devices from a panel of non-FDA clinical and technical experts.